 People want to be inspired by travel!

-So, don’t visit the same places, do the same things, and write the same articles that thousands of other travel bloggers have already overdone.
+So, don’t visit the same places, do the same things, and write the same articles that thousands of other bloggers have already overdone.

 Instead, take part in unique and fascinating adventures and put your own personal twist on them.

 If you’re visiting Paris, ditch the Eiffel Tower, and write about the city’s most unusual and offbeat nightlife spots.
-Or seek out and share the city’s best hole in the wall restaurants.
+Or seek out and share the city’s best hole-in-the-wall restaurants.
 Or write about that time you got lost and wandered into a live sermon at a historic church.

 The world wants a fresh and exciting perspective, so be the one who provides it!